 We’ve used the phrase “Necessity is the mother of invention” to describe why Ralph Braun designed his first wheelchair van.
-The same adage was true for John Vcelka, creator of Sports Abilities, an online resource and calendar for adaptive athletics across the country.
+The same adage was true for John Vcelka, creator of Sports Abilities, an online resource and calendar for adaptive sports across the country.

 John started promoting local adaptive sports in his home state of Colorado.
 But it wasn’t until he spent a few months in Chicago – where for weeks he tried and failed to find an organization that offered wheelchair tennis – that he recognized an opportunity.
 “I figured that if someone who didn’t know where to look was searching online, they would have given up by now,” he said.